Medscape Medical News

 Life-threatening side effects may occur if you take nelfinavir with alfuzosin (Uroxatral), amiodarone (Cordarone, Pacerone), lovastatin (Mevacor, Altoprev, Advicor), midazolam (Versed), quinidine (Quin-G), pimozide (Orap), rifampin (Rifadin, Rimactane, Rifater), sildenafil (Revatio for pulmonary arterial hypertension), simvastatin (Zocor, Simcor, Vytorin, Juvisync), St. John's wort, triazolam (Halcion), or an ergot medicine such as Ergomar, Ergotrate, Cafergot, Wigraine, D.H.E.
 45, Migranal, or Methergine.

 To make sure you can safely take nelfinavir, tell your doctor if you have any of these other conditions:

 - a bleeding disorder such as hemophilia; or

 - high cholesterol or triglycerides.

-FDA pregnancy category B. This medication is not expected to be harmful to an unborn baby, but HIV can be passed to the baby if the mother is not properly treated during pregnancy.
+FDA pregnancy category B. This medication is not expected to be harmful to an unborn baby, but HIV can be passed to your baby if you are not properly treated during pregnancy.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.
-Take all of your HIV medicines as directed to control your infection while you are pregnant.
+Take all of your HIV medicines as directed to control your infection.

 Nelfinavir can make birth control pills less effective.
-Ask your doctor about using a non-hormone method of birth control (such as a condom, diaphragm, spermicide) to prevent pregnancy while taking nelfinavir.
+Ask your doctor about using a non-hormone method of birth control (such as a condom or diaphragm with spermicide) to prevent pregnancy while taking nelfinavir.

 You should not breast-feed while you are using nelfinavir.
 Women with HIV or AIDS should not breast-feed at all.
 Even if your baby is born without HIV, you may still pass the virus to the baby in your breast milk.